 - A viable ongoing pregnancy.
 There is a heartbeat (or heartbeats if it’s a twin or multiple pregnancy) and the pregnancy is the “right size for dates” – that is, the size that would be expected based on the first day of your last period.
 Those are positive signs, but if you continue to bleed, you may need a further scan in a week or two to check what’s happening.

 - An ongoing pregnancy that suggests a problem.
 Perhaps the pregnancy is much smaller than it should be according to dates or the heartbeat is particularly slow or faint.
 Perhaps there is something that suggests a problem with the baby’s development.
 With a twin or multiple pregnancy, the scan may show that one (or more) baby has a heartbeat and one (or more) doesn’t.
 You may be asked to come back for another scan, possibly in a week or two when things should be clearer.

-- An inconclusive scan.
+- A pregnancy of unknown location (PUL).
 The pregnancy is too small for the heartbeat to be visible, or there may be nothing much to see at all and it’s not clear what is happening.
 You will probably be asked to come back for another scan, possibly in a week or two when things should be clearer.
 Or if the doctor thinks you might have an ectopic pregnancy, you will have blood tests and/or a laparoscopy.

 - A complete miscarriage.
 The pregnancy has miscarried.
 There may still be a small amount of tissue or blood in the uterus.

 - A non-viable pregnancy.
 This means a pregnancy that hasn’t survived but hasn’t yet miscarried.
 You may hear this described in one of the following ways: